Asymptotic regularity of a generalised stochastic Halpern scheme: Quantitative asymptotic regularity for the generalized stochastic Halpern scheme

 For the rest of this section, we will always assume the existence of a fixed point as above and use $Y$ and $K$ to refer to the quantities in Lemma \ref{lem:stochastic:bounds}.
 Note that these in particular validate the assumptions \eqref{Hyp} and \eqref{asHyp}.

-We now move on to the asymptotic regularity relative to $U$ of the sequence $(y_n)$.
-For that, we initially establish $\norm{Uy_n-y_n}\to 0$ almost surely using geometric properties of the underlying space and then use quantitative uniform integrability assumption for this random variables to recover the asymptotic regularity relative to $U$ of $(y_n)$ in expectation.
-First, we will make the following geometric assumption on the underlying normed space $(X,\norm{\cdot})$:
+We now move on to the asymptotic regularity relative to $U$ of the sequence $(y_n)$, which then in conjunction with Theorems \ref{res:other:ar} and \ref{res:other:ar:as} will allow us to derive all of the other regularity properties relative to mappings.
+For that, we initially establish $\norm{Uy_n-y_n}\to 0$ almost surely using geometric properties of the underlying space.
+Using that $(\norm{Uy_n-y_n})$ is uniformly integrable, as follows from \eqref{asHyp} and hence from Lemma \ref{lem:stochastic:bounds} in the context of the present assumptions, we can then establish the asymptotic regularity relative to $U$ of $(y_n)$ in expectation.
+The quantitative result will then in particular depend on quantitative renderings of both the uniform convexity of the space and the uniform integrability of the sequence.
+We begin with the geometric assumption on the underlying normed space $(X,\norm{\cdot})$:

 \begin{definition} We say that $(X,\norm{\cdot})$ is uniformly convex (\cite{Cla1936}) if for any $\varepsilon\in (0,2]$, there exists a $\delta\in (0,1]$ such that for all $x,y\in\overline{B}_1(0)$:

 We call a modulus $\eta:(0,2]\to (0,1]$ witnessing such a $\delta$ in terms of $\varepsilon$ a modulus of uniform convexity for $X$. \end{definition}